Matir/wrongbaud.github.io/_posts/2019-09-13-router-teardown.md

 ```
 FLASHROM OUTPUT
 ```

+It looks like we're having some issues doing this in circuit, looking at the lines with a scope, it appears that the BusPirate can not drive the lines appropriately.
+This is a common issue with trying to do any kind of in circuit reads, in order to mitigate this one can look for a reset line for the main CPU, or attempt to get the CPU into a state where it is still powering the chip but not attempting to communicate.
+But -- since I'm a little lazy, let's just remove it with hot air and dump it, see the pictures below and the output of binwalk on the flash image!

+So we've succesfully dumped the flash, mainly due to me being stubborn and wanting to demonstrate some soldering, but as most of you probbly know, these firmware images are typically obtainable online which we will discuss next!

 ### Finding firmware online

 When looking at routers such as this, it's often very easy to find firmware online.
 I wanted to attempt to extract the SPI flash because that's more in my wheelhouse being an embedded systems guy.
 However - the simpler path would be to go to the following link where we can find an update image!
 However, the ability to re-write the SPI flash can be useful in case we manage to brick the platform in the future!

 Sure enough, googling the router name takes us to the following link where the firmware can be downloaded: https://static.tp-link.com/2019/201908/20190827/Archer%20A7(US)_V5_190810.zip

+One should note however, that these firmware images contain the root filesystem of the target and not the bootloader, which is something we would be interested in if we were to attempt to port another OS or image to this platform potentially, so there is _some_ validation for dumping the SPI flash!

 ### Looking For Serial